Eventuous/eventuous/docs/versioned_docs/version-0.15/persistence/aggregate-stream.md

 ---
-title: "Aggregate stream"
+title: "Entity stream"
-description: "Aggregate as a stream of events"
+description: "State as a stream of events"
 sidebar_position: 1
 ---